ksahlin/misc/LongTREC/examples/README.md

 ### Datasets

-* dataset1: no errors, no canonical splices AG-GT
+* dataset1: no errors, no canonical splices GT-AG
-* dataset2: 7% errors, no canonical splices AG-GT
+* dataset2: 7% errors, no canonical splices GT-AG
-* dataset3: no errors, only canonical splices AG-GT
+* dataset3: no errors, only canonical splices GT-AG
-* dataset4: 7% errors, only canonical splices AG-GT
+* dataset4: 7% errors, only canonical splices GT-AG